 In order to receive any help, applicants will be required to pay a portion of their utility bill as this is not a public charity type program.
 The Michigan DHS agency may be able to assist you with paying the amount of your bill above your required payment when your heating or utility service has been or will be shut off.

 The Home Heating Credit is only available to low income families, and there are several conditions that need to be met.
 The objective is to assist working poor and low-income households that pay a high proportion of their total household income for their heating and home energy bills.
-This resource is also paid for by the federal government LIHEAP, and the levels of funding changes every year.
 Some of the criteria include applicants do not need to file a state income tax return in order to receive the Home Heating Credit.
 An individuals eligibility is based on factors such as their total income, household heating costs, and the applicants number of exemptions.
 The application period runs from about January to September.

 For those looking to apply to the Low Income Home Energy Assistance Program in Michigan, keep in mind that basic benefits and cash grants for LIHEAP are issued as part of the Home Heating Credit to all qualified low-income households.
 The state, working with community action agencies and social service offices, determines eligibility and makes payments to those who qualify.

+The other resource, the weatherization program, which is offered for free, can help Michigan families save around 15-33% on their heating costs.
 Free home energy conservation services and updates are offered to low-income Michigan families from the Weatherization Assistance Program.
+This government benefit is often combined with LIHEAP - Home heating credit.
 Assistance is available for both homeowners and renters, with your landlords approval.
 The services from this program will help reduce your energy use and therefore lower your monthly utility and heating bills.

-The Weatherization Assistance Program provides long term energy solutions and savings, as all updates made to a home are permanent.
-Individuals can normally save a few hundred dollars per year on their utilities.
+The Weatherization Assistance Program provides long term energy solutions and saving in combination with Home Heating Credit, as all updates made to a home are permanent.
+Individuals can normally save a few hundred dollars per year on their utilities or free home repairs, whether for a roof, furnace or windows.
 The service also provides free energy consultations and advice to low-income homeowners.
 The consultations can help people learn how to reduce energy use and lower their utility bills.
-Dial 517-636-4486.